Male infertility, Quality of Sperms and Treatment.Dr Chinmayie R

 The quality of your sperms contributes to infertility

 If you and your partner are struggling to have a baby, you’re not alone.
-A big percent of couples in the India are facing the specter of infertility and in over 50% of cases, male infertility problems like low sperm count, poor sperm movement, abnormal sperm shape, and poor sperm quality is the main culprit.
+A big per cent of couples in India are facing the spectre of infertility and in over 50% of cases, male infertility problems like low sperm count, poor sperm movement, abnormal sperm shape, and poor sperm quality is the main culprit.

 Computer-assisted sperm analysis (CASA)